Pin a file with IPFS using the command line

 # CIDs explained

-In IPFS, every file and directory is identified with a Content Identifier (CID).
-The CID serves as the permanent address of the file and can be used by anyone to find it on the IPFS network.
+In IPFS, every file and directory is identified with a Content Identifier (CID), a unique hash derived from the file's contents.
+The CID serves as the permanent address of the file and can be used by anyone to find it on any IPFS network or system.

 bafybeicn7i3soqdgr7dwnrwytgq4zxy7a5jpkizrvhm5mv6bgjd32wm3q4

-You can now share the CID with anyone and they can fetch the file using IPFS.
+Once you have a CID, you can share it with anyone and they can fetch the file using IPFS.

 # Retrieving with a gateway